apache/shenyu/README.md

  * soul-bootstrap : With the startup project, users can refer to

+ * soul-client : User fast access with springMvc,dubbo,springCloud

  * soul-common : Framework common class

+ * soul-metrics : metrics impl by prometheus.

+ * soul-plugin : soul provider plugin collection.

- * soul-configuration : zookeeper configuration project
+ * soul-spi : soul spi define.

  * soul-spring-boot-starter : Support for the spring boot starter

+ * soul-sync-data-center : provider zookeeper, http, websocket, nacos to sync data

+ * soul-test : the rpc test project

  * soul-web : Core processing packages include plug-ins, request routing and forwarding, and so on

- * soul-client : User fast access, automatic new metadata, rule selector

- * soul-extend-demo : Demo of the extension point

- * soul-test : the rpc test project

 # Features